Mikkomario/Utopia-Scala/Exodus/README.md

 # Utopia Exodus
 **Exodus** provides server-side user-management, greatly facilitating authorization, for example.

+## Notice
+I haven't updated this module in a while, and I'm not currently using it in any of my active projects.
+Once / if I'll be using this module in a project, I will perform a lot of refactoring / rewriting.
+So, if you're planning on using this module long-term, be mindful that there may be larger changes introduced at some point, which may require you to either refactor your own code, or to ignore **Utopia** updates for that project.

 ## Parent Modules
 - [Utopia Flow](https://github.com/Mikkomario/Utopia-Scala/tree/master/Flow)
 - [Utopia Vault](https://github.com/Mikkomario/Utopia-Scala/tree/master/Vault)